thingdeux/FightWatchAndroidApplication/README.md

 # Fight.Watch Android Application (Moved Oct.23rd to private)
 Fight Watch Android Application

-(Moved continued development to private repo. for paid features)
+(Moved continued development to private repo. for paid features - *lots of updates and bugfixes*)

 Android Application for the FGC (Fighting Game Community)